front-commerce/developers.front-commerce.com/source/docs/advanced/production-ready/media-middleware.md

 - [the `express-http-proxy` middleware](https://www.npmjs.com/package/express-http-proxy)
 - Front-Commerce's `makeImageProxyRouter` library

-We will explain how the latest work, so you could use it.
+We will explain how the `makeImageProxyRouter` works, so you could use it.

 The `makeImageProxyRouter` can be imported from `server/core/image/makeImageProxyRouter` in your Front-Commerce application.
 It is an express middleware that takes a function in parameter.
 This function should be a **proxy middleware factory** (`express-http-proxy`): it must return an instance of a proxy middleware that will handle image resizing.